-In recent weeks, you’ve likely been hearing about a Black holiday called Juneteenth.
-This celebration has been around for almost 200 years, and gains more and more attention every year.
+With June 19 just around the corner, you’ve likely heard about a Black holiday called Juneteenth.
+This celebration has been around for almost 200 years and gains more and more attention every year.

-A lot of Black people treat it as our version of the 4th of July; our day to celebrate freedom.
-But there are still plenty of people who have no idea what the day is, especially because it’s not often taught in schools.
-If you’re not sure what Juneteenth is, or are looking for a good way to explain it, look no further.
+Many Black people treat it as our version of the 4th of July, our day to celebrate freedom.
+But there are still plenty of people who have no idea what the day is, mainly because it’s not often taught in schools.
+If you’re unsure what Juneteenth is or are looking for an excellent way to explain it, look no further.

 What is Juneteenth?

 Some people say that Juneteenth is the day slavery officially ended in the United States.
 But that’s not exactly true.
 Slavery officially ended on January 1, 1863, when President Abraham Lincoln’s Emancipation Proclamation took effect.
-On June 19, 1865, slaves in Galveston, Texas finally learned that they had been freed two years prior.
-Juneteenth gets its name from the date that those last slaves found out they were free.
+On June 19, 1865, enslaved people in Galveston, Texas, finally learned that they had been freed two years prior.
+Juneteenth gets its name from the date those last enslaved people found out they were free.

 On that date, Union soldiers, led by Major General Gordon Granger, made their way into Galveston, bringing word that the war was over and the enslaved people were free.
 This wasn’t possible until the surrender of General Robert E. Lee in Virginia in April 1865.
 Upon arrival in Galveston, General Granger made this order: